renovatebot/renovate/lib/modules/datasource/gitlab-releases/readme.md

-[GitLab Releases API](https://docs.gitlab.com/ee/api/releases/) supports looking up [releases supported by GitLab](https://docs.gitlab.com/ee/user/project/releases/) and can be used in combination with [regex managers](https://docs.renovatebot.com/modules/manager/regex/) to keep dependencies up-to-date which are not specifically supported by Renovate.
+[GitLab Releases API](https://docs.gitlab.com/ee/api/releases/) supports looking up [releases supported by GitLab](https://docs.gitlab.com/ee/user/project/releases/) and can be used in combination with [regex managers](../../manager/regex/index.md) to keep dependencies up-to-date which are not specifically supported by Renovate.

-To specify which specific repository should be queried when looking up a package, the `depName` should be set to the project path.
+To specify which specific repository should be queried when looking up a package, the `packageName` should be set to the project path.

 As an example, `gitlab-org/ci-cd/package-stage/feature-testing/new-packages-list` would look for releases in the `gitlab-org/ci-cd/package-stage/feature-testing/new-packages-list` project.